 What is the role of an EU Authorized Representative?

 Your European Authorized Representative serves as a liaison between you and the national Competent Authorities (Ministries of Health).
 Additionally, your appointed representative will:

 - Assist with certain device registrations, as required

 - Be identified on your product labeling throughout Europe

 - Make a current copy of your Technical File or CE Declaration of Conformity available for inspection by a Competent Authority, upon request

 - Assist with Incident and Field Safety Corrective Action (FSCA) reporting, in cooperation with you and your distributors

-It is possible to appoint a distributor as your Authorized Representative in Europe, but it is not recommended because most distributors are not prepared to fulfill the mandatory responsibilities of the EC REP. Instead, select an independent representative that will focus on regulatory affairs, rather than sales and marketing.
+It is possible to appoint a distributor as your Authorized Representative in Europe; however, it is not recommended because most distributors are not prepared to fulfill the mandatory responsibilities of the EC REP. Instead, select an independent representative that focuses on regulatory affairs, rather than sales and marketing.
 Read more about the benefits of hiring an independent firm to act as your EC REP in Europe.